MaryamAlam996/Capstone_Splatoon_Streamlit/docs/Planning.md

 I will be focusing on analyzing the difference between gear builds used for different weapons (as well as between classes, subs and specials).
 I will be using the website sendou.ink as competitive players often use it to share their personal gear builds alongside what modes and weapons they use them for.
 I will also be using data from inkepedia to further enrich the build data collected from sendou.

+Examples of analytical questions I would like to answer by the end of the project:
+- "What abilities should I use when playing my favorite weapon, the Dapple Dualies?"
+- "what weapon class uses the most swim speed up?"
+- "How much do builds differ between variants of the same weapon (same main but different sub and special)?
+- "Comparing rainmaker only builds to general builds is there a noticeable difference in the amount of object shredder used? (as the rainmaker shield is an object)"

 ## Data sources: